-Figure 5-3 PinpointWCS with data imported.
+Figure 4.3 PinpointWCS with data imported.
 In the left panel is a FITS image from DSS, in the right panel is the EPO image.

-In the upper left of the software are two scrollbars used to adjust the stretch of the FITS image for optimal viewing.
-To view the WCS contained in the FITS, choose "WCS Info" from the "View" menu (not shown).
+World coordinate system information is displayed in the lower left corner.
+To the right are tools to scale and stretch the FITS image for more optimal viewing.
 Various shortcut commands have been implemented offering the user an easy way to manipulate the view of the image.

+New Cmd + N

+Workspace

 Point Manager Cmd + P

-Panning Image Click + Mouse Drag
+Panning Image Space Bar + Mouse

-Rotate Image CW Cmd + R
+Drag

-Rotate Image CCW Shift + Cmd + R
+Rotating Image Cmd + R

-Zooming Image Scroll Wheel via Mouse
+Zooming Image Scroll Wheel via

+Mouse

-Next the user must match features between both images.
-A minimum of three corresponding features is needed to retrofit EPO images with WCS.
+Next the user must match corresponding features between both images.
+A minimum of three corresponding features is needed to retrofit EPO images with WCS info.
 More corresponding features will result in a more precise pixel mapping from the FITS image to the EPO image.
 After each additional correspondence, PinpointWCS will update its calculations.

-Figure 5-4 PinpointWCS highlighting corresponding features detected by the user
+Figure 4.4 PinpointWCS highlighting corresponding features detected by the user